grandivory/ffxi-gearswap/README.md

 * If the spell you are casting is affected by the currently active weather or day, then the lua will look for `sets.Weather` to add to your set
 * The lua will look through all sets defined in `sets.midcast.mod` to determine if they should be equipped based on current buffs
   * For example, I have a `sets.midcast.mod["Diffusion"] = { feet: "Luhlaza Charuqs +1" }` defined in my BLU lua.
 If Diffusion is active, the Luhlaza Charuqs +1 will be equipped for ANY spell I cast.
-* You can define a `mod_midcast(spell, midcast_set)` function to alter anything abou the gear that's been chosen up to this point.
+* You can define a `mod_midcast(spell, midcast_set, mode)` function to alter anything about the gear that's been chosen up to this point.

 ## Aftercast
 * Aftercast will always choose the steady state gear based on whether you're engaged (TP set) or not (Idle set)